Welcome, I am Teesche.

 A nice lady handed me my medal and there I was, with my victory against myself.
 I cried a few tears of joy.
 My feet felt long and flat and were full of sore spots and blisters.
 I got a black toenail.
 My whole body was aching and there wasn’t one muscle that didn’t feel sore.
 I was very hungry, tired, but extremely happy.
 My sister picked me up and drove me home.

 The first thing I did back home was google more marathons.

 But I did not just want to run any random marathons, I prefered to have a concept behind it.
 I just found out how happy it makes me to have a huge goal and fight real hard until I finally manage to reach that goal, so naturally I wanted to set new and bigger goals immediately.
 I got the idea of running a marathon in every EU capital for no particular reason except that I love Europe and the idea of different kinds of peoples coming together to cooperate with each other’s best interests in mind, as opposed to exploit and kill everyone else like humankind has done over and over again.

 One worldwide people with a common idea of sharing Earth and keeping each other alive.
 In my mind, this starts here in Europe – we’re the guinea pigs it gets tested on.
 It’s clearly not always easy to follow through on this huge political vision, but in my opinion nothing worth having comes easily.

 Just like with running a marathon, you have to put in a lot of work until great things happen.
 But apart from this point of raising awareness I didn’t do it to achieve some world records or anything, it’s also just that I like to travel and get to know new places.

-Throughout these years I’ve met many great people through this marathon blog.
+Throughout these years I’ve met many great people through this website.
 So if you’re thinking about talking to me, feel free to send me an e-mail!